 | HOW TO BUILD HEALTHY HABITS: BREAK BAD HABITS

-Everything we just discussing in building healthy habits can be used in the exact opposite way to break bad habits!
+Everything we just discussed in building healthy habits can be used in the exact opposite way to break bad habits!
 Step one: Make the cue invisible.
-Let’s stick with the TV commercial cuing you to eat a bag of chips.
+Let’s stick with the TV commercial cueing you to eat a bag of chips.
 How do we make this cue invisible?
 Any time there is a commercial get up and walk away from your seat.
 You can even mute the TV.
 Do what you can to make sure that cue doesn’t pop up and sabotage your efforts towards building a new healthy habit.
 Step two: make it unattractive.
 Here, we want to highlight the benefits of following through on your GOOD habit while avoiding your bad habit.
-So, instead of focusing on how you would like to eat a ton of chips, focus on how good you will feel in 10 minutes when you’ve honored your goals, you don’t feel guilty, your don’t feel bloated, and you haven’t spoiled your next meal!
+So, instead of focusing on how you would like to eat a ton of chips, focus on how good you will feel in 10 minutes when you’ve honored your goals, you don’t feel guilty, you don’t feel bloated, and you haven’t spoiled your next meal!
 Remember, each time you stick with a good habit you are casting a vote for the person you want to become.
 For the third part of the habit loop, you want to make that old habit difficult.
 Remember those chips you guzzled down after seeing that TV commercial?
 Well… make the chips difficult to reach.
-Keep them out of site on the highest shelf, or better yet, don’t keep chips in your home!
-That way, if the craving hits, you would have to put in a TON of effort to walk to your car, drive to they store, buy chips, drive home, sit on the couch, turn on the TV, open the bag, and start eating.
+Keep them out of sight on the highest shelf, or better yet, don’t keep chips in your home!
+That way, if the craving hits, you would have to put in a TON of effort to walk to your car, drive to the store, buy chips, drive home, sit on the couch, turn on the TV, open the bag, and start eating.
 It’s too much effort for a habit where the reward falls short and leaves you feeling worse once you realized you just ate an entire bag of chips when your goal is to start working out 3x/week.
 Step four is to make this old habit unsatisfying.
-There are many ways you can make an old habit unsatisfying, but some one the best are to either have a dedicated accountability partner.
+There are many ways you can make an old habit unsatisfying, but one of the best is to have a dedicated accountability partner.
 This is someone who knows your new habit goal and is willing to call you out and keep you accountable when needed.
 This is a person you can contact when you’re feeling the pull to act in your unwanted, bad habit manner.
 Having a support system is crucial for breaking the old, and building the new habits.
 A second, more intense way to do this is to create a habit contract.
 Draft up a simple contract with someone you know and trust, and every time you perform your bad habit your approved penalty is enacted.
-This could Venmoing your spouse $10 every time you cave, or having to post an embarrassing photo of yourself on social media.
-Pick a penalty that isn’t going to scar you, but sill keep you motivated to stay on track.
+This could be Venmoing your spouse $10 every time you cave or having to post an embarrassing photo of yourself on social media.
+Pick a penalty that isn’t going to scar you, but still keep you motivated to stay on track.